 This method works best for companies that are relatively consistent, but not for companies who experience a sales growth number greater than the PP&E (total CapEx) figure.
 It also doesn't work well for commodity-based businesses.

 This method is not a perfect solution to finding the maintenance CapEx number.
-Regardless, it's the best method out there, and can be utilized when all else fails.
+Regardless, it's the best calculation-based method out there, and can be utilized when all else fails.
 However, if you're not confident in the solution you arrive at using Greenwald's method, then just stick with using the total CapEx figure and calculate free cash flow (FCF) instead.

 After computed, the owners earnings figure can be applied to your intrinsic company valuations (in replace of free cash flow), to help determine whether a stock is overvalued or undervalued.